Houdini 21.0 Character KineFX

 -- mergepacked1

 If you click the action button beside the Name or Type parameter and select Names/Types From Input, the Name/Type parameter will be populated with the __INPUT__ keyword.
-This indicates that the name attributes of the input geometry are used when adding to the packed folder structure (in this case, the name attributes are added by the Merge Packed SOP).
-The rig tree view shows that the Pack Folder SOP has added two elements to the packed folder structure - box1.shp and box2.shp.
+This tells the SOP to use the name attributes of the input geometry when adding to the packed folder structure (in this case, the name attributes of the geometry are added by the Merge Packed SOP).
+The rig tree view will show that the Pack Folder SOP has added two elements to the packed folder structure - box1.shp and box2.shp.

 /